tkurbad/wandboard/README.md

-1. The partition table is highly unusual, placing the third primary partition, i.e. `'data'`, **behind** the extended partition, which is broken by design.
+1. The partition table is highly unusual, placing the third primary partition, i.e. `'data'`, **behind** the extended partition.
+That is just broken by design.

-2. The official Google apps are missing (which isn't the fault of the Wandboard folks, btw.)
+2. The official *Google apps* are missing (which isn't the fault of the Wandboard folks, btw.)

-3. If you managed to get the Google apps running, you can not install paid apps from the PlayStore, since some mandatory kernel options are missing.
+3. If you managed to get the *Google apps* running, you can not install **paid** apps from the *PlayStore*, since some mandatory kernel options are missing.

-I fixed the issues as follows:
+I tried to fix these issues as follows:

 1. I changed the `'data'` partition to be the last *logical* partition, thus making it easy to size (i.e. you can take